maayane/catsHTM/README.md

 * Web download (link will be provided soon)
 * Shared (and updated automatically) via Dropbox on request from eran dot ofek at weizmann dot ac dot il.

+The catalog format is based on the HDF5 file format and HDF5 file access utilities, which are available on many platforms.
+The catalog format is designed to allow fast access for cone searches in the range of 1 arcsec to about 1 deg.
+For fast access, the sources are sorted into hierarchical triangular mesh (HTM).
+Currently, the following catalogs are available in this format (alphabetical order):

+* 2MASS
+* 2MASSxsc - 2MASS extended source catalog
+* AKARI -
+* APASS - AAVSO All Sky Photometric Sky Survey (~5.5x10^7 sources)
+* Cosmos - Sources in the Cosmos field
+* DECaLS - DECaLS/DR5
+* FIRST - (~9.5x10^5 sources)
+* GAIA/DR1 -  (~1.1x10^9 sources).
+* GALEX -  GALAEX/GR6Plus7 (~1.7x10^8 sources).
+* HSC (not yet available)
+* IPHAS/DR2
+* NVSS - (~1.8x10^6 sources)
+* PS1 - Pan-STARRS (~2.6x10^9 sources; A cleaned version of the PS1 stack catalog; some missing tiles below declination of zero [being corrected])
+* ROSATfsc - ROSAT faint source catalog
+* SDSSDR10 - SDSS/DR10 - Primary sources from SDSS/DR10 (last photometric release)
+* SDSS/DR14offset - RA/Dec offsets for SDSS primary sources with z<20 mag.
+* SpecSDSS/DR14 - SDSS spectroscopic catalog
+* UCAC4  (~1.1x10^8 sources)
+* UKIDSS/DR10
+* USNOB1 (not yet available)
+* VISTA/Viking/DR3
+* VST/ATLAS/DR3
+* VST/KiDS/DR3
+* WISE (~5.6x10^8 sources)
+* XMM - 7.3x10^5 sources) 3XMM-DR7 (Rosen et al. 2016; A&A 26, 590)